 Below are listed some web sites and phone numbers of companies/organizations that can assist you with planning your arrival to San Diego County.

-- UTsandiego.com - This web site offers information on apartment rentals, transportation, attractions, entertainment, weather, etc. You can also get information on temporary housing (hotels/motels) options.
+- UTsandiego.com: This website offers information on apartment rentals, transportation, attractions, entertainment, weather, etc. You can also get information on temporary housing (hotel/motel) options.

-- www.aptsforrent.com - This web site will help you in locating apartments that are available in the San Diego area.
+- apartmentlist.com - This website will help you in locating apartments that are available in the San Diego area.

-- apartmentlist.com - This web site will help you in locating apartments that are available in the San Diego area.
+- zillow.com - This website will help you in locating apartments that are available in the San Diego area.

 Telephone (619) 482-6584